RZZT/Company-Documents/Drafts/draft-resolutions.md

 ### Resolution text

-The members of RZZT CIC resolve to amend Article 5 of the Articles of Association by:
+The members of RZZT CIC resolve to amend Article 5 of the Articles of Association to read:

-- replacing 'and in particular (without limitation) to' with 'by:';
+> The objects of the Company are to carry on activities which benefit the community by:
-- replacing 'finance' with 'financing';
+>> (a) financing the development of free and open-source software that respects, protects or fulfills human rights and civil liberties, in particular economic rights, and the rights to privacy and freedom of expression,

-- replacing 'promote and provide free education about' with 'promoting and providing free education about'; and
+>> (b) promoting and providing free education about free and open-source software, and

-- replacing 'give' with 'giving'.
+>> (c) giving out awards recognising excellence in the areas of free and open-source software and open culture

 ### Explanation